theresaabl/ML-maternal-health-risk/README.md

 ## Hypothesis and how to validate?

-We state with the following three hypothesis:
+We state the following three hypotheses:

 * We expect patients in the high risk category to have high blood pressure.
 * We expect patients in the high risk category to have high blood sugar.